Chandru-crypted/EmbeddedTrackActivites/Act1/documentation/main.md

-@mainpage Blinky Example by Bharath G @subpage project_main.c
+@mainpage Project to switch on a LED if both the buttons are pressed by Chandrasekaran G @subpage project_main.c